MinhDucBui/minhducbui.github.io/_pages/about.md

 - **Socio-demographic variation** — how social attributes such as gender, identity, and ethnicity are encoded or amplified by LLMs
   > - *Upcoming:* AudioLLMs

-Together, these studies aim to advance our understanding of how LLMs internalize linguistic, cultural, and social variation, and how we can design **more equitable and inclusive AI systems** for users across diverse backgrounds.
+Together, these studies advance insight into how LLMs capture diversity, guiding the development of AI systems that promote equity and inclusion across varied populations.

 Latest News ([See all](/news/))